uwefladrich/scriptengine/docs/sphinx/scripts.rst

           base.echo:
             msg: 'Peter, Paul and Mary most famous song'

-    Some might find it easier to read if the condition preceeds the task body.
+    Some might find it easier to read if the condition precedes the task body.

 The ``when`` clause can be combined with the ``do`` keyword, to execute a sequence of tasks conditionally::